stefanoverna/graphql8/guides/schema/lazy_execution.md

 search: true
 title: Lazy Execution
 section: Schema
 desc: Resolve functions can return "unfinished" results.
-GraphQL will defer finishing them until other fields have been resolved.
+GraphQL8 will defer finishing them until other fields have been resolved.
 ---

 With lazy execution, you can optimize access to external services (such as databases) by making batched calls.
 Building a lazy loader has three steps:

 - Define a lazy-loading class with _one_ method for loading & returning a value
-- Connect it to your schema with {{ "GraphQL::Schema#lazy_resolve" | api_doc }}
+- Connect it to your schema with {{ "GraphQL8::Schema#lazy_resolve" | api_doc }}
 - In `resolve` functions, return instances of the lazy-loading class

 Lazy resolution can be {% internal_link "instrumented","/fields/instrumentation" %}.